There are many different forms of inheritance. Some will carry a tax burden while others will not.

 Typically, any taxes due on inheritance will be realized during the filing of your own personal tax returns.
 When inheriting money, it is critical to speak with a qualified tax professional to clearly understand the tax implications on all inherited assets.
 Different assets will be taxed differently and some will not be taxed at all.

-If you have questions about your taxes and how it relates to your overall retirement plan, or need assistance in the preparation of your 2016 tax return (even if you aren’t a client of Barber Financial Group!) call our office today at 913-393-1000 or click below to make your appointment.
+If you have questions about your taxes and how it relates to your overall retirement plan, or need assistance in the preparation of your 2016 tax return (even if you aren’t a client of Barber Financial Group!) call our office today at 913-393-1000 or fill out the form below to make your appointment.

 Founder & CEO